Scenario Analysis in Line with the TCFD Recommendations

 The JFE Group intends to achieve carbon neutrality by 2050, and it leverages the scenario analysis in line with the TCFD recommendations to identify and assess climate change-related risks and opportunities and to strengthen the resilience of its organizational strategy.
 Please refer to the Initiatives to Address Climate Change Issues page for governance, strategy, risk management, metrics, and targets for climate change-related issues in line with the TCFD recommendations.

-Milestones Related to Climate Change around JFE’s Business and JFE’s Initiatives
+Timeline of Milestones Related to Climate Change Developments and JFE’s Key Initiatives

 1997 Kyoto Protocol adopted at COP3 in Kyoto